TE-000 • Technique lesson index

 TE-001 • The Finger Gym

 Going to the gym for your fingers! independence and strength.
-Suitable for all levels, from complete beginners to serious players.
+Suitable for nearly all levels, from finishing the Beginner's Course to serious players.
 I think this is the most important technical exercise you can do for your playing.